Haimi87/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execute permission to the owner and the group owner,
+Write a script that changes the owner to vincent and the group owner to staff